ghattisu/AC215_Bloodwise/dvc/README.md

 ```
 Inside the dvc folder, it will create a new datasets that contains only the input dataset for LLM

 #### Caution!
 Everytime before you run `dvc get https://github.com/ghattisu/AC215_Bloodwise.git dvc/datasets --force --quiet --rev milestone2` or `dvc get https://github.com/ghattisu/AC215_Bloodwise.git dvc/datasets --rev milestone2`, please ensure that datasets folder does not exist!

 #### Troubleshooting
-When you enter `dvc get https://github.com/ghattisu/AC215_Bloodwise.git dvc/datasets --rev starter`, you will be asked to enter your github username and password.
+When you enter `dvc get https://github.com/ghattisu/AC215_Bloodwise.git dvc/datasets --rev milestone2`, you will be asked to enter your github username and password.
 If you get the following error:
 ```
 ‘ERROR: failed to get 'dvc/datasets' - SCM error: Failed to clone repo 'https://github.com/ghattisu/AC215_Bloodwise.git' to '/tmp/tmpg0rguocjdvc-clone': No valid credentials provided’
 ```